Preventing Spread of Infection

 Maintain physical distancing

-Maintaining your social distance means keeping a distance of least 2 metres (3 steps) between yourself and other people, particularly those who are coughing, sneezing and have a fever.
+Maintaining your physical distance means keeping a distance of least 2 metres (3 steps) between yourself and other people, particularly those who are coughing, sneezing and have a fever.
 Viruses spread quickly through droplets released when someone coughs or sneezes, and when you are too close you increase your risk of breathing in the virus.

 Good hygiene practice requires clean surfaces, particularly those you think may be contaminated.
 Standard cleaning detergents are sufficient.